 12. The year you didn’t have to queue for Dreamforce

 How can we round up the year without a mention of Dreamforce?
 It’s the highlight of the Salesforce calendar and this year it’s totally virtual, but it’s also totally free.
 So if you’ve never had the chance to attend the largest tech conference in the world, you can experience a small part of it from the comfort of your own home (and without the queues).
-The keynote is available to watch here.
+The keynote is available to watch.

 The biggest news at Dreamforce was of course Salesforce’s acquisition of Slack.
 We’re really excited about this and the implications for our app.
 Something to focus on heading into 2021.

 And that brings us to the end of our review of 2020.
 A year to be remembered.
 Keep an eye out for news from us in 2021, we’ve got some exciting announcements.
-Just head to, you guessed it, the blog.
+Just head to, you guessed it, our blog.